DL42/3P_custom_synonymous/README.md

 Parallel PopGen Package requires an NVIDIA GPU with a minimum of compute capability 3.0.
 [List of NVIDIA GPUs.](https://developer.nvidia.com/cuda-gpus)

-To use the API package, [install CUDA Toolkit 6.5. or greater.](https://developer.nvidia.com/cuda-toolkit) For those with [Install CUDA Toolkit 6.5.](https://developer.nvidia.com/cuda-toolkit-65) and Maxwell 2 GPUs (GeForce GTX9xx GPUs) first install the previous toolkit to get the drivers, then [download CUDA Toolkit 6.5 here to get the updated toolkit.](https://developer.nvidia.com/cuda-downloads-geforce-gtx9xx)
+To use the API package, [install CUDA Toolkit 6.5. or greater.](https://developer.nvidia.com/cuda-toolkit) For those with [CUDA Toolkit 6.5.](https://developer.nvidia.com/cuda-toolkit-65) and Maxwell 2 GPUs (e.g. GeForce GTX9xx GPUs) first install the previous toolkit to get the drivers, then [download CUDA Toolkit 6.5 here to get the updated toolkit.](https://developer.nvidia.com/cuda-downloads-geforce-gtx9xx) For MacOS, Linux.
+Pascal GPUs (e.g. GeForce GTX10xx GPUs) require CUDA 8 or above.

+Occasionally for newest operating system versions with the newest compilers, Nvidia can take awhile to issue an update to sync the CUDA compiler, nvcc, with clang, gcc, msvc tools.
+An example error for MacOS Sierra with the newest Xcode command line tools (CLT):

+>	nvcc fatal   : The version ('80100') of the host compiler ('Apple clang') is not supported*.

+An example of this error for Ubuntu 16.04:

+>	/usr/include/string.h: In function ‘void* __mempcpy_inline(void*, const void*, size_t)’:
+>
+>	/usr/include/string.h:652:42: error: ‘memcpy’ was not declared in this scope
+>
+>   return (char *) memcpy (__dest, __src, __n) + __n;"

+Solutions: 1. wait for CUDA update (e.g. CUDA 8 fixes above error for Ubuntu 16.04).
+2. For the Mac example above downgrading from command line tools [(CLT) 8.3 to 8.2 works](https://github.com/arrayfire/arrayfire/issues/1384) while waiting for the CUDA update.

 Once installed, then for Unix systems (Mac + Linux), add nvcc (the CUDA compiler) to your Terminal's Path by adding the following to your .bash_profile or .bashrc: